rennokki/schedule/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Schedule
 Schedule is a package that helps tracking schedules for your models.
-You can set a certain range of hours and this package will do the thing.
+If you have workers in a company, you can set schedules for them and see their availability though the time.

+# Inspiration
+This package is inspired from [Spatie's Opening Hours](https://github.com/spatie/opening-hours) package, which uses a schedule but only statically, rather than binding it to a model.
+This gave me the idea of brining it closer to Eloquent Models than to the classic Class.

 # Installation
 Install the package via Composer CLI: